ErpNetDocs/winclient/introduction/barcode-commands/index.md

 - If ‘Use lots’ is on, when the system recognizes the product (if the product is allowed or required to use lots), it does not create a line immediately, but changes the barcode panel mode and waits until information about the lot number is received.
 The lot number can be added via a barcode label, manually in the main field or from the drop-down list in the lot field.

-- If ‘Use serial numbers’ is on, when the system recognizes the product (if the product is serialized), it does not create a line immediately, but changes the barcode panel mode and waits until information about the serial number is received.
-The lot number can be added via barcode label and manually in the main field or in the serial number field.
+- If ‘Use serial numbers’ is on, when the system recognizes the product (if the product is serialized), it does not create a line immediately, but changes the *Barcode* panel mode and waits until information about the serial number is received.
+The lot number can be added via barcode label and manually in the *Main* field or in the *Serial number* field.

 ## Barcode panel modes